dwarf-industries/concoct-cloud/README.md

 What things you need to install the software and how to install them

-The project is created using asp.net core 3.1, its not based on blazor because its a version that is being migrated from asp.net core v 1.0 so you need to get the proper runtimes from micosoft.
+The project is created using asp.net core 3.1, its not based on blazor because its a version that is being migrated from asp.net core v 1.0 so you need to get the proper runtime from Microsoft.
-The DatabaseLayer is written in entity framework core using Database First approach.
+The Database Layer is written in entity framework core using Database First approach.
 Currently we offer two database files that are inside the RokonoContol/Platform directory MSSQLGenerationScript.sql contains the creations scripts for MSSQL server and MySqlDatabaseGenerationScript.sql contains the scripts for MySql databases, currently the default database that is used for testing is MSSQL so if you're doing a clone make sure to scaffold your proper database.
-Give examples

 In order to install .net core runtime go to this link https://dotnet.microsoft.com/download all UI components are delivered trough CDN but if you'd like you can go and download them from Syncfusion

 Database of your choice either MSSQL or MySql.